25 Amazing Holiday Tradition Ideas for Your Family

 Each Child Picks One Gift for Everyone: Yes this increases the budget, but it also teaches your children about giving.
 This is a great way to have one on one time with each of your children.
 Don’t forget to include a baby if you have one!

-Holiday Music Dance Party: This one may involve a beer or wine to really let loose (for you not the kids).
+Holiday Music Dance Party: This one may involve a glass of wine to really let loose (for you, not the kids).
 Show your kids you know how to have fun!
 Teach them to dance like no one is watching.
 Boogie until you are out of breath.
 Sing at the top of your lungs.

 Cut Down a Tree: Find the nearest tree farm and make a road trip out of it.
 Even stay overnight in a little cabin if there’s one nearby.
 This may be the perfect night to open the holiday pajamas!